andykang2000-hub/F1-Tire-Compound-Classifier-2023-Bahrain-GP/README.md

 ### Strategic Value of Confidence Intervals

-Low-confidence predictions (below 70%) occur predominantly at **stint transitions** — exactly when a fresh tire of one compound behaves similarly to a worn tire of another.
+Low-confidence predictions (below 70%) occur predominantly at **tire change** — exactly when a fresh tire of one compound behaves similarly to a worn tire of another.
 This is precisely when rival teams most need to know compound: at a potential undercut window.
 A confidence score tells the strategy engineer: "we think it's HARD, but we're only 65% sure — don't base an aggressive undercut on this."

 ### Stint Life Predictor — The Undercut Decision